OFFICE SPACE – 15 SMART QUESTIONS

 3. Is this the Right Office Space Location for my Clients?

-Attracting great clients (non-retail) or many customers (retail) is key to every successful business.
+Attracting great clients (non-retail) or many customers (retail) is critical to every successful business.
 You are not sending the right message if you have to meet clients in a coffee shop or sell them your goods out of the trunk of your car.

 Also, if most of your clients or customers are local, you want to have your business location as centric to them as possible.
 No client or customer wants to drive into a seedy part of town or a run-down building.
 No client or customer wants to go where there is limited parking.
 They don’t want to feel unsafe getting out of their autos because they see deadbeats hanging around abandoned buildings.